Maxvvellh0use/schedule/README.md

 #### Application structure

-When implementing application components, we used TypeScript.
+When we were implementing application components, we used TypeScript.
 To describe the incoming data to the components, the interfaces are described in the file types.ts, which is in the root of the folder components.

 Application components are handled in pluggable components.
 And the general structure of the component looks like this: